Jessie J: 2019–present: Don't Tease Me with a Good Time

-Jessie J co-wrote "One More Try" with Max Martin and Oscar Holter.
+In Jessie J co-wrote "One More Try" with Max Martin and Oscar Holter, released in 2019.
 The track is the only original song to appear in Martin's 2019 jukebox musical & Juliet, where it is sung by Miriam-Teak Lee and Jordan Luke Gage as Juliet and Romeo on the official soundtrack.
 Jessie J's own version of the song is also included on the soundtrack.